 - Refunds go back to your company, but non-refundable credits stay in employee’s name

 - Majority of Egencia hotels accept online prepayment with central cards

-- Doesn’t support your negotiated rates without bill-back or authorisation
+- Doesn’t support your negotiated rates without bill-back or authorization

 - Payments are usually required on site unless a Direct Bill is established

 Are you looking for more flexibility?
 Individual corporate cards are the most flexible payment type for making travel arrangements, but these cards might also cause challenges in controlling travel spend.

 - Since some hotels and car suppliers require payments on-site, travelers find this option easier for covering rental costs and insurance